 “Félicitations.
 Puissiez-vous être aussi riche dans la vie que vous l'êtes en amour !”

 - “Congratulations.
 May you be as rich in life as you are in love!”
-This one is very poetic and speaks to the couple’s love.
+This French wedding phrase is very poetic and speaks to the couple’s love.
 It gives a personal edge to the compliment, and is perfect to commemorate the special occasion

 “Vive les jeunes mariés !”

 - “Long live the young married couple!”
 This is a rough translation because in French, “vive” or “vivement” which translate to “life” and “living” is used to celebrate not just long life, but life in general.